 Water temperature is another setting available on certain humidifiers.
 You can choose to have your humidifier disperse warmer or cooler air.
 Warmer air is considered to be better at alleviating dryness.
 However, cooler air may be more suitable if you are sleeping in a warmer environment.

-Further, some humidifiers have manual and automatic settings.
-Manual settings are set by the user, while automatic settings allow your humidifier to make adjustments to maintain a certain temperature and humidity level throughout the night.
+Certain humidifiers have manual settings, while others have automatic settings.
+Manual settings are set by the user, while automatic settings allow your humidifier to automatically make adjustments to maintain a certain temperature and humidity level throughout the night.

 If you are having difficulties with the settings on your humidifier, refer to your device’s manual for assistance.
 Be sure to discuss your humidifier’s settings with your doctor to determine the best ones for you.